 “I wanted to create a feeling so that when Michael walks in (to the Tuohy home) for the first time, to him it looked like a palace.
 The fabrics that we chose were bright and warm and welcoming, but also (intended to feel) used to be intimidating to Michael, as well.”

 Looking from the bathroom down the hall to the bedroom:

-I wish we could’ve seen more of the kitchen, but most scenes filmed in it were close ups that made it hard to get a clear view behind the characters they were focusing on.
+Most scenes filmed in it were close ups that made it hard to get a clear view of the kitchen.

 The Dining Room: